ucsd-cse15l-w23/ucsd-cse15l-w23.github.io/pages/syllabus.md

     - 7 or more lab participation (there are 8 labs that aren't skill demonstrations)
     - All quizzes complete and correct, no more than 3 late
     - All but 3 handouts submitted complete, no more than 10 late
-    - All 5 lab reports complete with full credit/feedback addressed
+    - All 5 lab reports complete, 4 with full credit/feedback addressed
     - Passing score on **both** skill demonstrations (either initially or with the final make-up)
 - **B** achievement: